Browse docs

 });

-// You just broke semantic consistency✅ Correct: Using Dashforge Adapter
+// You just broke semantic consistency✅ Correct — using the Dashforge provider:

 import { createDashTheme } from './theme/createDashTheme';